-Organizational Behaviour I
+Organizational Behaviour I CMBO3671

-NOF level: 6 Credits: 16 Module assessment: Prereguisite: Principles of Management CMPP 3579 Module description:
+NQF level: 6 Credits: 16 Module assessment: CA 50% Examination 50% - 1x 3 hour paper

-The module will focus on the following topics:
+Prerequisite: Principles of Management CMPP 3579

 The module introduces Organizational Behaviour to students by looking at several themes that are current in contemporary organizational life.
 It looks at concepts, theories and techniques as applied in management of organizations.
 Specific topics will be determinants of organizational performance (teamwork, motivation, rewards, job design, job satisfaction etc.), organizations and the environment, Organizational cultures, structures and processes, and management of growth and decline.